-The Protsahan Prize was awarded in December 2016, to existing community driven projects that are already achieving positive results, and have creative new ways to scale-up their success to more people and new areas of Nepal.
+The Protsahan Prize was launched on the 5th of May 2016 and awarded in December 2016, to existing community driven projects that are already achieving positive results, and have creative new ways to scale-up their success to more people and new areas of Nepal.
 The winners all had a clear idea of how they can go beyond any existing plans for expansion by using new and innovative ways of working.

-The Karyanwayein Prize which was launched early 2017 will be awarded to organisations that can show that they have achieved positive outcomes for poor and vulnerable individuals and households using these new approaches.
+The Karyanwayein Prize which was launched in December 2016 will be awarded to organisations that can show that they have achieved positive outcomes for poor and vulnerable individuals and households using these new approaches.